Peter Lorre: First years in Hollywood (1935–1940)

 Lorre settled in Hollywood and was soon under contract to Columbia Pictures, which had difficulty finding parts suitable for him.
-After some months employed effectively for research, Lorre decided that the 1866 Russian novel Crime and Punishment by Dostoevsky, would be a suitable project with himself in the central role.
+After some months of research, Lorre decided on Crime and Punishment by Dostoevsky as a suitable project with himself in the central role.
 Columbia's head Harry Cohn agreed to make the film adaptation on the condition that he could lend Lorre to Metro-Goldwyn-Mayer, possibly as a means of recouping the cost of Lorre not appearing in any of his films.

-For MGM's Mad Love (1935), set in Paris and directed by Karl Freund, Lorre's head was shaved for the role of Dr. Gogol, a demented surgeon.
-In the film, Gogol replaces the wrecked hands of a concert pianist with those of an executed knife throwing murderer.
+For MGM's Mad Love (1935), set in Paris and directed by Karl Freund, Lorre's head was shaved for the role of Dr. Gogol, a demented surgeon who replaces the wrecked hands of a concert pianist with those of an executed knife murderer.
 An actress who works at the nearby Grand Guignol theater, who happens to be the pianist's wife, is the subject of Gogol's unwelcome infatuation.
 "Lorre triumphs superbly in a characterization that is sheer horror", The Hollywood Reporter commented.
 "There is perhaps no one who can be so repulsive and so utterly wicked.
 No one who can smile so disarmingly and still sneer.
 His face is his fortune".